statamic/docs/content/collections/docs/antlers.md

 // This is allowed.
 {{squished}}

-// This is fine, especially if you have lots of parameters.
+// This can make sense when you have lots of parameters.
 {{
   testimonials
   limit="5"
   order="username"
 }}

-// This is terrible.
+// This is terrible in every way.
-{{sad-trombone_plays            }}
+{{play-sad_Trombone            }}
 ```

 ---